gkieszkowski/gkieszkowski.github.io/index.md

 - What are communiaction channels between team and stakeholders?
 - How roadmap is communicated?
 - How changes in scope are communicated?
-- How stakeolders are informed on progress/mile stones or priorities shift?
+- How stakeolders are informed on progress/mile stones or priorities shifting?
-- How work in progress is communicated? (work visualisation tools)
+- How work in progress is communicated? / (work visualisation tools)
+- Is vision clearly communicated?
+- Is backlog easily accesible for all stakeholders?
 ### Risk management
 - How are we tracking risks?
 - How are we managing risks?